 KAPPA (河童, “river-child”): alternatively called Kawatarō (川太郎, "river-boy"), Komahiki (“horse puller”), or Kawako (川子, "river-child"), are a yōkai found in Japanese folklore, and also a cryptid.
 Their name comes from a mixture of the word "kawa" (river) and "wappo," an inflection of "waraba" (child).
 In Shintō they are considered to be one of many suijin (水神,“water deity”), their yorishiro, or one of their temporary appearances.
 A hair-covered variation of a Kappa is called a Hyōsube (ひょうすべ).
 There are more than eighty other names associated with the kappa in different regions which include Kawappa, Gawappa, Kōgo, Mizushi, Mizuchi, Enkō, Kawaso, Suitengu, and Dangame.
 Along with the oni and the tengu, they are one of the most well-known yōkai in Japan.
 Kappa are similar to Finnish Näkki, Scandinavian/Germanic Näck/Neck, Slavian Vodník and Scottish Kelpie in that all have been used to scare children of dangers lurking in waters.
 It has been suggested that the kappa legends are based on the Japanese giant salamander or "hanzaki", an aggressive salamander which grabs its prey with its powerful jaws.
 See wikipedia for more information.

 KARASUMA TENZAN (烏丸天山): Shunjirō considers him his mentor.
 He's a talented inventor and the main figure among the fellows met along the road.
 After Shunjirō loses everything, he takes him under his wing.
 He manges to save his life with everyone's help after he's almost killed by Sakon.
 He helps him making rifles, guns and cannons in the snow country, but he's imprisoned in a cell in the gold mine by him and loses his mind.
 Shunjirō didn't want that the fellows met along the road wandered from country to country.
-If someone had said something about the secret of the snow country, he's project to realize an ideal cuntry would've been over.
+If someone had said something about the secret of the snow country, his project to realize an ideal cuntry would've been over.

 KATAGIRI HYŌBU (片桐兵部): a man under house arrest at Daiganji who's gathering men for some kind of scheme.
 Using a forged letter, Grampa's allies manage to make him move with his men away from the temple to try to meet with Katō Kiyomasa and his troops.
 The will be slaughtered one after the others by Azumi and the others on the mountain roads.
 Hyōbu manages to flee and leave the mountain, but after a few moments of relief, Grampa will kill him, unseen.

 KATAGIRI TADAKATSU (片桐忠勝): one of the two former chief retainers who are going to work with Date to realize his plan.
 After some events he tries with Kobori to convince Musashi to go face Azumi, but he declines.

 KATANA (刀): a traditional Japanese sword worn by the samurai class of feudal Japan.
 The katana is characterized by its distinctive appearance as a curved, slender, single-edged blade with a circular or squared guard and long grip to accommodate two hands.
 It has become renowned for its sharpness and strength.